 Dhamail, a traditional folk dance-cum-song of the Sylhet region in Bangladesh since the 14th century, has been recognized as an important cultural heritage.
 Over years, it has been performed by local people as a mode of entertainment in the marriage ceremonies, social occasions, various religious festivals, birthdays, and so on.
 Due to a growing popularity and performances in various contexts, a diversity has been reported in the practice of Dhamail.
 The study by DAM presented in the workshop illustrated the differences in rural and urban settings in the format of dance, use of instruments, dresses, tunes and clapping.
 While a wider use of Dhamail in various contexts was appreciated, participating experts also raised a concern and urged to preserve the richness of Dhamail practices.
-In this regard, the ICH safeguarding initiative by IRCI and DAM was welcomed by the participants, and the needs of institutional supports were suggested for documentation, training, and promotional activities in educational and community development programmes.
+In this regard, the ICH safeguarding initiative by IRCI and DAM was welcomed by the participants, and promotional activities in educational and community development programmes.